 AdiBags presents you a nice view of your bags but actually they are in a complete mess.
 With AdiBags, there is no need and no way to tidy up the items in the actual bags.
 Guilds usually try to keep their bank tidy.
 What would happen if some people in a guild used AdiBags for the guild bank ?
 Well, they would mess up the guild bank content and people NOT using AdiBags would have to deal with that mess.
 I can hear the screams from there.
 So that is why I will not implement guild bank.

 AdiBags is not an alt bags/bank viewer.
 If you want to keep track of what your alt owns, I suggest using an addon like BagSync.

 Basic skinning is available using LibSharedMedia-1.0: you can choose the bag font, background and border, as well as the color.

 According to my experience with Baggins, comprehensive editor is awful to write as an author and awful to use as an user.
 Hence I focus on creating filters that have a smart built-in behavior and only a few options.
 I try to avoid the 20% of features that would require 80% of development effort.

 Important notice: I highly suggest installing both, BugGrabber and BugSack, to capture errors and then alert/display them to you in the manner of your choosing.
 However, I ask that you please verify any errors received are actually about AdiBags before reporting them to me.

 Some words about submitting bug reports:

-- I do not care about “it doesn’t work, fix it!” messages.
-I need to know how it failed and a way to reproduce the bug so I can test it and make sure I fix it.
+- Reports that tell me “it doesn’t work, fix it!” aren’t helpful.
+I need to know how it failed and a way to reproduce the bug, so I can identify what’s causing it and make sure it gets fixed properly.

-- Please check all existing tickets and the “known issues” section above before submitting new ones.
+- Please search through the existing reports and “known issues” section above before submitting new ones.
 Duplicate reports will be rejected on sight.